 [1.8 "Lateral Pipeline Facilities" shall mean the lateral (take-away) pipeline located immediately downstream of the Measurement and Control Facilities and operated and owned by Customer.]

-1.9 "Measurement and Control Facilities" shall mean the flow control, regulators, mearsurement equipment and other related facilities necessary to measure natural gas deliveries from Transwestern and control the flow of natural gas off of the Transwestern pipeline, installed and owned by Customer pursuant to the Delivery Point Construction and Operating Agreement between the Parties.
+1.9 "Measurement and Control Facilities" shall mean the flow control, regulators, mearsurement equipment and other related facilities necessary to measure natural gas deliveries from Transwestern and control the flow of natural gas off of the Transwestern pipeline, installed and owned by Customer pursuant to the DPC&O Agreement between the Parties.

 [1.10 "Psia" shall mean pounds per square inch absolute, which includes atmospheric pressure and gauge pressure.]